 The Default editor for all users option allows you to select the default editor to use.
 This can either be the Classic Editor or the new Block Editor.
-If you've installed the Classic Editor plugin then you'll most likely want to select the Classic Editor radio button for this option.
+If you've

 If you have multiple editors on your site, the Allow users to switch editors option allows your users to select which editor that they'd like to use.
 If you allow your users to switch editors, their individual User Profile page will show a new option that allows them to select between the Classic Editor and the Block Editor.

 Special care should be taken if you allow your users to select which editor to use.
 If a user edits a Page or Post with the Block Editor and then another user edits that same Page/Post later on with the Classic Editor, then you may end up causing issues with your content, especially if that first user re-edits the page with the Block Editor again.
 There's a very good chance that you could lose content or break blocks within the Block Editor.
 If a page is added with the Block Editor, or an existing page is converted to Blocks, then it's best if only the Block Editor is used to edit that page from then on.
 Likewise, if a page is added with the Classic Editor, then its best to only edit that page with the Classic Editor from then on.

-🚯 🏦 Your WordPress Site 🎔 0 🕂 New Howdy, Joe Blogg 💄 🕼 Dashboard Writing Settings Help 🔻 ≁ Posts ♀; Media ■ Pages Formatting ns like :-) and :-P to g Comments Default Post Category Uncategorized • AppearancePlugins Default Post Format Standard • 🚢 Users 🎤 Tools Default editor for all users Classic Editor Block Editor Writing Setting: General Writing Allow users to switch editors Yes With the Classic Edit installed, a new opti- allowing you to selec you'd like to use. on is shown Reading Discussion Media Permalinks Privacy keep this address very secre in switch editors, their ile page will show a them to select .
-Any mail received at this ad , UO8aI6Sw , mhMxteig .
-Port 110 dress will be posted, so it's a good idea to Collapse menu Login Name login@example.cor n Port no Password password Default Mail Category Uncategorized · Update Services When you publish a new post, Wo multiple service URLs with line bre otifies the following site updat e services.
-For more about this s, see Update Services on the Codex.
-Separate http://rpc.pingomatic.co om/ li.
+🚯 🏾 🖀 Your WordPress Site 루 0 🕂 New Howdy y, Joe Blogg 🔛

+🕸 Dashboard Writing Settings Help 🔻

+✤ Posts ♀ Media Formatting ns like :-) and :-P to gr Id correct invalidly nested XI

+Pages Comments Default Post Category Uncategorized ~

+Appearance Plugins Default Post Format Standard V

+🛓 Users 🎤 Tools Default editor for all users Classic Editor Block Editor C Writing Settings

+General Allow users to switch editors ○ Yes● No With the Classic Editu installed, a new optic allowing you to selec you'd like to use. on is shown

+Reading Post via email Writing Setting s

+Discussion Media Permalinks Privacy keep this address very secre inconcerned i in you allow users to switch editors, their individual User Profile page will show a new option allowing them to select which editors they want to use d idea to

+Collapse menu Mail Server Port 110

+Login Name login@example.com n

+Password password

+Default Mail Category Uncategorized ~

+Update Services

+When you publish a new post, WordPress automatically notifies the following site update services.
+For more a multiple service URLs with line breaks. this, see Update Services on the Co dex.
+Separate

+http://rpc.pingomatic.com m/

 Save Changes